div1spawncamper/docker-vlakvlog/README.md

 This will pull the necessary images from Docker Hub and start the application.
 The blog should now be accessible at `http://localhost` port `80`.

-For administrate dashboard, access `http://localhost/admin`
+To access administrate dashboard, visit `http://localhost/admin`